AmarnathCJD/ChatGPT/README.md

 ## Documentation

-You can find the complete documentation for the `CHATGPT` package at [Go Reference](https://pkg.go.dev/github.com/amarnathcjd/chatgpt).
+You can find the complete documentation for the `CHATGPT` package at [GoDoc](https://godoc.org/github.com/amarnathcjd/chatgpt)
 ## Installation

 You can install ChatGPT by running the following command on your terminal: